-Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard construction.
+Ceilings are plasterboard lined.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plasterboard construction.
+Internal walls are plasterboard lined.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of solid construction with fitted floor coverings throughout.
+Flooring is of suspended timber construction with fitted coverings throughout.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc., are of timber construction.
-The kitchen is fitted with wall and base mounted units and worktop surfaces.
+Internal doors, skirtings and facings are of at timber variety.
+The kitchen is fitted with a range of floor and wall mounted units.